UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 ## Data storage

 Our cluster have local parallel filesystem consisting of your home where you can write data.
-Each user has 50GB of local storage available.
-This is not a hard quota, so technically you can keep writing files once reached that amount but we and encourage you to keep its usage within the limits stablished out of consideration for other cluster users.
-We are continuously monitoring disk usage.
+Each user has 15B of local storage available (Home directory) and it is not possible to request an increase.
+This is not a hard quota: once you reach them, you will still be able to write more data but we and encourage you to keep its usage within the limits stablished out of consideration for other cluster users.
+We are continuously monitoring the proper disk usage.
 If you need more storage for particular circumstances, please contact us at rc-support@ucl.ac.uk.

 ### Home

-Every user has a home directory.
+Every user has a home directory of 15GB.
 This is the directory you are in when you first log in.

     Location: /hpchome/<UCL_username>@IDHS.UCL.AC.UK
     May also be referred to as: ~, $HOME.